Homemade Sweet Pepper Relish Canning Recipe

 You can see Pepper Relish on page 321 of my cookbook, My Southern Table!
 Get your signed copy today.

-- Wash the canning jars and keep them hot until ready to fill.
+- Start by washing the canning jars and keeping them hot until ready to use.
 Prepare the lids and rings according to the manufacturer’s instructions.
-Fill a boiling water canner about 2/3 full and keep hot until needed.
+Fill a boiling water canner about two-thirds full and keep it hot on the stove.

 - Core the peppers and cut them into large chunks.
-Peel the onions and cut them into large pieces.
+Peel the onions and cut them into quarters or big pieces to make them easier to grind.

-- In a large, heavy saucepan, combine all ingredients.
+- In a large, heavy saucepan, combine the drained peppers and onions with the sugar, vinegar, and salt.

-- Bring the pepper mixture to a boil and then reduce the heat to a simmer.
-Continue cooking, stirring frequently, for 30 minutes.
+- Bring the mixture to a boil over medium-high heat, then reduce it to a simmer.
+Let it cook for 30 minutes, stirring occasionally to keep everything moving.

 Canning vs. Refrigerator Storage